Albert Gleizes: 1920s–1930s

+Religious Influence

+Despite his admiration for the Western Christian tradition and the early medieval church, Gleizes did not join the Roman Catholic Church until 1941.
+Gleizes believed that the church had lost its "spirit" since the rise of scholastic philosophy and representational art in the thirteenth century.
+However, in 1941, he soon came to believe that the sacraments were still true and effective, despite some intellectual deviations.

 World War II and after

 During World War II, Gleizes and his wife remained in France under the German occupation.
 In 1942 Gleizes began the series of Supports de Contemplation, large scale, entirely non-representational paintings that are both very complex and very serene.
 Materials being difficult to obtain during the war, Gleizes painted on burlap, sizing the porous material with a mixture of glue and paint.
 He had used burlap in some of his earliest paintings and now found it favorable to his vigorous touch, for it took the most powerful strokes even while preserving the matte surface he so valued.
 In 1952, Gleizes realized his last major work, a fresco titled Eucharist that he painted for a Jesuit chapel in Chantilly.

 Albert Gleizes died in Avignon in the Vaucluse département on 23 June 1953 and was interred in his wife's family mausoleum in the cemetery at Serrières.